theckhd/ALIA/README.md

       - White: Not providing buff, but no status ailments (i.e. while running back to their spot)
       - Black: NPC not yet detected (usually most of phase 1 & 2)
     - Letters are just M (Mei Ling / Melee), R (Rose / Mid-range), A (Alex / long range), and Z (Zuberi)
-      - Zuberi is turned off by default.
-If you want to see what he's up to, you can enable him with
+      - Zuberi is automatically enabled in E17, but disabled by default in other difficulties.
-        - `/setoption alia_zuberi true`
+      - If you want to see what he's up to, you can enable him with `/setoption alia_zuberi true`

 The displays can be moved (click & drag) in GUIEdit mode, and save their position between sessions.